Employer of Record

 Supplementary Benefits Overview

 Designing employee benefits in Germany requires careful attention to strict employment laws that mandate equal treatment across the workforce.
-Employment contracts should be drafted with legal expertise to ensure compliance.
-Understanding employee demographics and preferences is crucial for successfully implementing benefits that resonate with staff.
+Employment contracts and benefit structures should be drafted with legal and tax expertise to ensure compliance.
+Some benefits can be structured tax-efficiently, while others may trigger payroll tax or social security consequences.

 Retirement and Pension Schemes